 This policy is applicable to all schools, departments, units and personnel of the University involved in administering sponsored awards.

 This University policy follows the rules listed below which govern cost transfers.
-These procedures are in compliance with the Federal Office of Budget and Management (OMB) Circular A-21 (http://www.whitehouse.gov/omb/circulars_a021_2004) and other Federal sponsors’ regulations:
+These procedures are in compliance with the Federal Office of Management and Budget Uniform Guidance (OMB Uniform Guidance) and other Federal sponsors’ regulations: